 GETTING ORDERS OUT THE DOOR FASTER USING AUTOMATION

 To keep costs low, this Furniture Manufacturing Company was looking for a way to increase throughput and efficiency in their process.
 The PSI Solutions team identified two key bottlenecks that would have the biggest impact on the process.
-Rather than automating the entire process, PSI helped the Company to work on the areas where a relatively small investment would have the quickest and highest ROI.
+Rather than automating the entire process, PSI helped the Company to work on areas where a relatively small investment would have the quickest and highest ROI.

-Before: Operators would print the shipping documentation, put the documents into adhesive pouches, then search for the correct product on which to attach the pouch.
+Before: Operators would print the shipping documentation, put the documents into adhesive pouches, and then search for the correct product on which to attach the pouch.
 This manual process was time consuming and was prone to errors.

 After: Automated sortation and conveyance was the key to optimizing this process.
-The orders placed on the conveyor at the end of the pack line, the barcodes scanned and the packages are automatically sorted and diverted to the correct staging area for pallet loading or for fluid loading onto a trailer.
+The orders placed on the conveyor at the end of the pack line, the barcodes scanned and the packages were automatically sorted and diverted to the correct staging area for pallet loading or for fluid loading onto a trailer.
 The warehouse no longer needed operators to walk orders to the correct staging areas.
-These operators were re-assigned them to the packing area where they could focus on ensuring the orders were presentable when the customers receive them.
+These operators were re-assigned to the packing area where they could focus on ensuring the orders were presentable when the customers receive them.
 The end-of-line sortation was fluid and accurate, improving throughput and the warehouse no longer missed shipping deadlines.